xxprobot13/MahMUD-goatbot-v2/README.md

-The original author of this GoatBot is Ntkhang.
-This fork is maintained by: MahMUD.
+The original author of this Bot is Ntkhang.
+Btw This fork is maintained by: MahMUD

 If you find any issues, please report them!